ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 layout: learningpathall
 ---

-In this section, you will fork the example GitHub repository containing the project code and inspect the Python code for training and testing a neural network model.

 ## Fork the example repository

+In this section, you will fork the example GitHub repository containing the project code.

 Get started by forking the example repository.
 In a web browser, navigate to the repository at:

 ```bash
 https://github.com/Arm-Labs/gh_armrunner_mlops_gtsrb
 ```

-Fork the repository, using the `Fork` button:
+Fork the repository, using the **Fork** button:

 ![#fork](/images/fork.png)

 Create a fork within a GitHub Organization or Team where you have access to Arm-hosted GitHub runners.

 {{% notice Note %}}
-If a repository with the same name `gh_armrunner_mlops_gtsrb` already exists in your Organization or Team you modify the repository name to make it unique.
+If a repository with the same name `gh_armrunner_mlops_gtsrb` already exists in your Organization or Team, you can modify the repository name to make it unique.
 {{% /notice %}}

 ## Learn about model training and testing

+In this section, you will inspect the Python code for training and testing a neural network model.

 Explore the repository using a browser to get familiar with code and the workflow files.